Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/android_user_guide.rst

 .. _app-toggles:

-Additionally, in the top-right corner, you'll see three buttons under the vertical dots which give you access to key features of the app.
+Below the three vertical dots, you'll see three buttons which gives you access to key features in the app.

 Here’s a quick summary of what each one does: